UjvalMadhu/RISC_V_VSD/Day5/Readme.md

 # Day 5 of RISC-V Design: Micro-Architecture

-This repository contains the RISC-V Micro Architecture Designed using TL-Verilog based on the instructions provided by [VSD](https://vlsisystemdesign.com) and [Redwood EDA](https://www.redwoodeda.com)
+This repository contains the Pipelined RISC-V Micro Architecture Designed using TL-Verilog based on the instructions provided by [VSD](https://vlsisystemdesign.com) and [Redwood EDA](https://www.redwoodeda.com)